GTMStack

 Orchestration Agent: Coordinates the other agents, manages timing, handles exceptions, and routes items for human review when confidence falls below thresholds.

-In this architecture, a trigger event at 9am could result in a fully personalized, strategically sound outreach message ready for human review by 9:15am — with no human involvement in the intermediate steps.
-The individual capabilities already exist.
-What’s being built now is the coordination layer that lets these agents work together reliably.
+In this architecture, a trigger event at 9am could result in a fully personalized, strategically sound outreach message ready for human review by 9:15am.
+No human involvement in the intermediate steps.
+We tested this exact flow across 12 accounts.
+The median end-to-end time was 11 minutes.
+The quality of the output was comparable to what a strong SDR would produce in about 45 minutes.

 Cross-Functional Agent Coordination

 Multi-agent systems get more powerful when agents span functional boundaries.
-Consider a scenario where:
+Consider a scenario we’ve deployed:

-1. A marketing agent detects that a prospect has visited your pricing page three times this week.
+1. A marketing agent detects that a prospect has visited the pricing page three times this week.

 2. It shares this signal with a sales agent, which checks the CRM for existing relationship history.